Jbleezy/BO1-Reimagined/README.md

 * Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier

 ## Zombies
-* Fixed a bug that caused zombies to bleedout unintentionally when zombies stay near the same spot for over 30 seconds
+* Fixed a bug where zombies would bleed out when they shouldn't have
 * Zombies can no longer be alive and headless
 * Special rounds work on the powerup system (1st time after initial special round is random, then next special round is on the round that the previous one wasn't, then repeat)
 * Max health: 1 million